vitaliemaldur/tbl/README.md

 export TW_ACCESS_TOKEN_SECRET=<your_twitter_token_secret>

 python3 tbl/manage.py --file <config.json>                    # to fetch and store the links
-python3 tbl/manage.py --post=twitter                          # to post a random link on twitter
-python3 tbl/manage.py --file <config.json> --test             # to test the configuration
+python3 tbl/manage.py --post                                  # to post a random link on facebook and twitter python3 tbl/manage.py --file <config.json> --test             # to test the configuration
 python3 tbl/manage.py --file <config.json> --remove Instagram # remove all links of one blog
 ```